Garage business of John Tancin, Sr.

 Fire alarm card with John Tancin ad [To note about that newspaper article above: Those non-Slovak newspaper reporters really had a hard time getting the Slovak names right in those days.
 In their defense, though, at least in this case, my grandfather had a pretty thick accent.]

-At some earlier time (in the 1920s?), my grandfather John Tancin had started a tire repair business behind his home in Upper Lehigh, where he lived at 58 Main Street.
-Later he moved this business to a property rented from Adolph Zimmerman in Freeland at Washington Street just below Main Street, behind what used to be Genie Boyle's bar, and that move is what the newspaper article is reporting.
+At some earlier point in the 1920s, my grandfather John Tancin had started a tire repair business behind his home in Upper Lehigh, where he lived at 58 Main Street.
+He had come from Slovakia in 1908 and worked in the mines in Upper Lehigh before beginning this new business venture.
+In 1929 he moved his business to 520 Washington Street, on property rented from Adolph Zimmerman in Freeland at Washington Street just below Main Street, behind Genie Boyle's bar, and that move is what the newspaper article quoted above is reporting.
+In addition to being behind (south of) Genie Boyle's, the garage was also behind (east of) Adolph Zimmerman's Centre Street store.

 John's sons helped him in the early days of his business.
-John Jr. worked with his dad at the Washington Street garage, and then all of the sons worked in the garage at Centre and Carbon Streets, while their father worked in the auto supply store.
-Most of this extended family lived in three apartments that were also on this property, and some of the family still live there today.
+John Jr. and my dad worked with him at the Washington Street garage, and then all of the sons worked in the garage at Centre and Carbon Streets, while their father worked in the auto supply store.
+Son Joe left early to move to Hazleton.
+George, John and my dad kept working for my grandfather, my dad leaving in 1955 to start his own tire business.
+Most of the extended family lived in three apartments that were also on this property, and some of the family still live there today.

 John Tancin, Sr. died in 1965.
 His son Joe had gone some years earlier to work for General Tire Company in Hazleton.
 John Jr. and George continued to work in the garage at 301 Centre Street for some years, then finally closed down the business.
 The auto supply store had been closed some years earlier.
 Steve built his own garage in Freeland in 1955 and ran a used tire / tire repair business until his death in 1991.
 To this day I run into people in Freeland who remember Tancin's tires and who were regular customers of my grandfather's and uncles' or my dad's businesses.